veilm/veilm.github.io/content/articles/operating-systems.md

 beginners, I dislike their inclusion of diseases like [Snap](https://snapcraft.io/) and [Flatpak](https://flatpak.org/), which confuses the user on what way they should install software.
-Instead of trying to replicate their workflow on Windows, a distribution targetted at beginners should make it clear how Linux works and make it easy to adjust to it.
+Instead of trying to replicate their workflow on Windows, a distribution targeted at beginners should make it clear how Linux works and make it easy to adjust to it.

 In the context of me specifically, I dislike the enormous amount of software that it's shipped with, none of which I need or would ever want.
 I'm sure it's